Roxaski/Brewbucks/README.md

 ## Image Credits

-Thankyou for the incredibly talented artist on Deviant Art [Ikue](https://www.deviantart.com/ikue) for allowing me to use his artwork!
+Thankyou for these incredibly talented artists on Deviant Art [Ikue](https://www.deviantart.com/ikue) and [Mymzi](https://www.deviantart.com/mymzi) for allowing me to use their artwork!

 ## Copyright